 4.3.7 Satellite radio interface H specifications

-SRI-H air interface is an evolutionary third generation (3G) Mobile Satellite System air interface that is built upon on a proven and deployed GMR-1 air interface.
-GMR-1 (Geo-Mobile Radio-1) is a mobile satellite air interface specification which has been published by both ETSI (ETSI TS 101 376) and TIA (S-J-STD-782) in 2001.
-The ETSI version has been updated several times with improvements, additional features and routine maintenance.
+SRI-H air interface is an evolutionary third generation (3G) mobile satellite system air interface that was first published as the GMR-1 (Geo-Mobile Radio-1) mobile satellite air interface specification by both ETSI (ETSI TS 101 376) and TIA (S-J-STD-782) in 2001.
+The ETSI version has been updated several times with improvements, additional features and routine maintenance including a Release 2 and Release 3.
+The latest version of Release 3, version 3.3.1 has been published by ETSI in December, 2012.
 This section is a brief summary of the air interface.
 For a fuller description, please see the published specification.
-GMR-1 air interface evolution, with 3G features and services, is being introduced and reviewed for standardization at ETSI as GMR-1 3G air interface specifications in 2008.

 The GMR-1 development and standardization path follows the evolution of GSM/EDGE Radio Access Network or GERAN as shown in Fig. 77.

 GMR-1 air interface specifications based on TDMA were first standardized in ETSI in 2001 (GMR-1 Release 1) based on GSM protocol architecture with satellite specific optimizations and use of A interface with core Network (see Fig. 78).
 GMR-1 Release 1 radio interface supports compatible services to GSM and reuses the GSM network infrastructure.
 It is designed to be used with dual-mode terminals (satellite/terrestrial) allowing the user to roam between GMR-1 satellite networks and GSM terrestrial networks.
-Features include spectrally efficient voice, delay tolerant fax, reliable non-transparent data services up to 9.6 kbit/s, SMS, cell broadcast services, position-based services, subscriber identity module (SIM) roaming, high penetration alerting and single-satellite hop terminal-to-terminal calls.
-System based on GMR-1 Release 1 is being widely used today in Europe, Africa, Asia and Middle East.
+Features include spectrally efficient voice, delay tolerant fax, reliable non-transparent data services up to 9.6 kbit/s, Short Message Service (SMS), cell broadcast services, position-based services, subscriber identity module (SIM) roaming, high penetration alerting and single-satellite hop terminal-to-terminal calls.
+Systems based on GMR-1 Release 1 are being used today in Europe, Africa, Asia and Middle East.

 FIGURE 77